-In the same way that Filter and Transparency Masks can be attached to a Paint layer and are non-destructive, so too can the Transformation Mask.
+In the same way that Filter and Transparency Masks can be attached to a Paint layer and are non-destructive, so too can the Transform Mask.

 First add a transform mask to an existing layer.